Get a marijuana card online in Massachusetts

 Step 9:

-If everything was uploaded correctly, you will be brought to the “Review and Submit Application Page”.
+If everything were uploaded correctly, you would be brought to the “Review and Submit Application Page.”.
 Review all the information and make any changes by clicking the correct field on the right side of the screen or by clicking “Back.”
 If everything looks correct, click “Submit”

 Step 10: